mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 As a bridge between abstract concept and concrete implementations As a way to join and navigate participation in a community of coders.

+#### Case Study - Computational Patterns

+Look at Scalable Game Design - and the use of computational patterns.

 #### Similarities of design approaches

 We can start to see large similarities between different strands of design approaches.